chef/knife-ec-backup/README.md

   internal server error.
 A common cause of this problem is a concurrency bug in Chef Server.
 Setting `--concurrency 1` can often work around the issue.

+- `knife ec restore` can fail if the pool of pre-created organizations can not keep up with the newly created organizations.
+This can typically be resolved simply be restarting the restore.
+To avoid this error for backups with large number of organizations, try setting (in /etc/opscode/private-chef.rb):

+        opscode_org_creator['ready_org_depth']

+  to the number of organizations in your backup and waiting for the pool to fill before running `knife ec restore`